angular-gantt/angular-gantt/README.md

   Value of `filter-row` is `expression`, and `filter-row-comparator` is `comparator` as defined in  [angularJS filter filter](https://docs.angularjs.org/api/ng/filter/filter)).

-- **first-day-of-week** (default: `1`)

-  Specifies the first day of the week.
-  - `0`: Sunday
-  - `1`: Monday
-  - `2`: Tuesday
-  - `3`: Wednesday
-  - `4`: Thursday
-  - `5`: Friday
-  - `6`: Saturday

 - **from-date**

   Ensures that the chart rendering starts at this date.
 This is useful for showing the chart even without any tasks, or empty time before the first task, or truncate previous tasks.

 - **to-date**

   Ensures that the chart rendering goes at least to this date.
 This is useful for showing the chart even without any tasks, or empty time after the last task, or truncate next tasks.

 - **data**

   Specify the data model for the gantt chart.

-An example of the data definition can be found in [demo/app/script/services/sample.js](demo/app/script/services/sample.js).
+  See [#objects] section.

 - **header-show-month**, **header-show-week**, **header-show-day**, **header-show-hour**